newspaper

 Indesign Work

-Under the Professional Writing and Technical Communication certificate (PWTC) at the Univeristy of Massachusetts Amherst, I was given the opportunity to formate one of my own poems using Adobe InDesign.
-Over the course of a semester, I learned how to utilize the various tools and setting of InDesign to import text and images to make creative yet practical layouts.
-Click below to see my final project, where I formatted a chapbook for my long poem "Drift."
+Under the Professional Writing and Technical Communication certificate (PWTC) at the Univeristy of Massachusetts Amherst, I was given the chance to format one of my own poems using Adobe InDesign.
+Over the course of a semester, I learned how to utilize a variety of tools to create a poetry chapbook for a long poem.
+Click below to see my final project, "Drift."

 Coding Work